Easter Basket Ideas for Teenagers

 - Small Sports Gear: Things like a baseball glove or a mouth guard are small and great for a basket.
 Plus, it wouldn't hurt to protect those teeth, would it?

-- Small Gaming System: A handheld gaming device like the PS Vita or the Nintendo 3DS.
+- Small Gaming System: A handheld gaming device like the Nintendo Switch.

 - iPod: A must if you are going to buy an iTunes gift card, of course.